dagraham/etm-dgraham/README.md

 # Views

-View shortcut keys: a)genda, b)usy, d)one, m)onthly, h)istory, i)ndex, n)ext, s)omeday and t)ags.
+View shortcut keys: a)genda, b)usy, d)one, m)onthly, h)istory, i)ndex, n)ext, q)uery and t)ags.
 In all views, pressing `l` prompts for the outline expansion level and `f` prompts for a filter to apply to the displayed items.

-ASCII art is used in the following to suggest the appearance of the view in the *urwid* GUI.
+ASCII art is used in the following to suggest the appearance of the view in the GUI.
 The recommended terminal size is 30 rows by 60 columns.
-In the ASCII representations the top bar and status bars each take 3 lines though in *urwid* each actually takes only 1 line leaving 28 lines for the main panel.
+In the ASCII representations the top bar and status bars each take 3 lines though in each actually takes only 1 line leaving 28 lines for the main panel.
 Line numbers are shown in the first few views to illustrate this.

 ## Weekly